 Misconceptions are a natural part of any product or service.
-Test sieves have been around for a long time, over 130 years actually.
-When a product has been around for that long, there are going to be some things that change and some misconceptions that come along the way.
+Test sieves have been around for over 130 years.
+When a product has been around this long, there are going to be some things that change and some misconceptions that come along the way.

 For products in the particle analysis world, misconceptions can cause ripples in the purchasing process or even the usage of the equipment itself.

 At W.S.
 Tyler, we think it is important to set the record straight on 5 of the most common misconceptions around particle size analysis equipment.

 In this article, you can expect to hear the truths around these misconceptions: